Tanenbaum–Torvalds debate: Continued dialogue

 and several technology news sites began reporting the issue.

-This prompted Jonathan Shapiro (primary developer of the EROS microkernel) to respond that most of the field-proven reliable and secure computer systems use a more microkernel-like approach.
+This prompted Jonathan S. Shapiro (primary developer of the EROS microkernel) to respond that most of the field-proven reliable and secure computer systems use a more microkernel-like approach.

 Intel Management Engine revelations

-In 2017 it was revealed that Intel was running MINIX inside the Management Engine, a separate processor incorporated in Intel processor chipsets since 2008.
-As a response to this, Tanenbaum wrote an open letter to Intel claiming MINIX to be “the most widely used computer operating system in the world”.
+In 2017, it was revealed that Intel was running MINIX inside the Management Engine, a separate processor incorporated in Intel processor chipsets since 2008.
+As a response to this, Tanenbaum wrote an open letter to Intel claiming MINIX to be "the most widely used computer operating system in the world".

-The letter was interpreted by the community that Tanenbaum considered himself to have finally won the debate, even though the number of systems running Linux was considered to outnumber the number of desktop systems with Intel chipsets, when taking embedded systems and handheld devices in consideration.
-As the revelations regarding the Management Engine was highly controversial with security exploits and back doors it was also not considered as a particularly flattering achievement.
-It was also condemned as being out of touch as the only criticism Tanenbaum laid out towards Intel was that he was never informed of the use of MINIX in the Intel chipsets.